ChristineEC/be-a-dear-volunteer/README.md

-Linked in icon from FontAwesome: <a href="https://linkedin.com/in/christineecarter" target="_blank" aria-lable="link to author's LinkedIn">
+Linked in icon from FontAwesome: <a href="https://linkedin.com/in/christineecarter" target="_blank" aria-label="link to author's LinkedIn">

-GitHub icon from FontAwesome<a href="https://github.com/ChristineEC" target="_blank" aria-lable="link to author's GitHub">
+GitHub icon from FontAwesome<a href="https://github.com/ChristineEC" target="_blank" aria-label="link to author's GitHub">
                                 <i class="fa-brands fa-github"></i></a>